 θ(ψ)=θr+θs-θr1+aψn

-Where θ is the volumetric moisture content at a given soil water potential ψ; the remaining variables are fitted parameters. θr and θs are the residual and saturated water contents, respectively, a is the inverse of the air-entry potential, and n is an index for the pore size distribution, with higher values indicating a wider distribution of pore sizes.
+where θ is the volumetric moisture content at a given soil water potential ψ; the remaining variables are fitted parameters. θr and θs are the residual and saturated water contents, respectively, a is the inverse of the air-entry potential, and n is an index for the pore size distribution, with higher values indicating a broader distribution of pore sizes.
 Residual water contents (θr) are estimated by the model, but can also be experimentally measured at -15,000 cm water (SSA 2008).
 The highest presssure we used in this study was -500 cm water, which could lead to less stable model fits due to lack of an anchoring value (Groenevelt and Grant 2004).
-To determine whether the model produced reasonable estimates without these anchoring values, we compared the model-estimated saturated water contents with the data, as well as the pore-size distribution parameter estimate against values estimated using capillary rise equations which provides point-wise estimates of pore neck diameters (CITE, Britt what would you cite?).
+To determine whether the model produced reasonable estimates without these anchoring values, we compared the model-estimated saturated water contents with the data, as well as the pore-size distribution parameter estimate against values estimated using capillary rise equations, which provide point-wise estimates of pore neck diameters (CITE, Britt what would you cite?).
 We fit the Gardner model to each experimental unit, then analyzed the air-entry and pore-size distribution parameters as response variables, described below.
 For capillary rise equations, we assumed the mean pore neck diameter (in cm) of drained pores at a govem ssure is equal to 0.3 divided by the head pressure in cm water.
 Pores with mean neck diameters greater than 30 µm were considered macropores.
 The percent macropores was assessed as a response variable, described below.

 Volumetric water contents at saturation were extracted directly from the data.
 Volumetric water contents at field capacity were estimated as the volumetric water content at a matric potential of -100 cm water (Moore 2021).
 We used this approximation because the true field capacity matric potential will depend on the distance to the water table.
 The trials sampled all had artificial tile drainage installed at ~1.2 meter depths and shallow water tables (Table 1), meaning field capacity will be at matric potentials less than the commonly assumed -330 cm water (Bonfante et al. 2020), and -100 is a better approximation for field capacity in Midwestern soils with shallow water tables (Moore 2021).